proxyapps/proxyapps.github.io/_pages/standards.md

 ### Design

-**Recommended**: Follow DRY (Don't Repeat Yourself) practices and refactor code common or beneficial to multiple applications into library dependencies
+**Recommended**: Follow DRY (Don't Repeat Yourself) practices and refactor code common or beneficial to multiple applications into library dependencies.

-**Recommended**: Where possible, minimize the code base as much as possible without negating the intended purpose of the proxy application.
+**Recommended**: Keep the number of lines of code to a minimum without negating the intended purpose of the proxy application.
 A larger codebase may allow for further exploration of the design space but adds to the difficulty of working with the proxy.
-A suggested goal is to have an application with fewer than 10k lines of code.
+A suggested goal is to have an proxy application with fewer than 10k lines of code.

 ## Three Expected Running Modes to be specified